MalikAQayum/SteamTracker/README.md

 There are 4 Settings:
 - enable StoreTracker = adds a Steam-Tracker button on the store page that directs to the app page on Steam-Tracker.
 - enable HubTracker = adds a Steam-Tracker button on the app hub page that directs to the app page on Steam-Tracker.
-- Showcase Default  = adds the default showcase.
+- Showcase Default  = adds the default showcase. <br />
 (if all privacy settings are public, it adds a table with all your removed stats / changelog / recent activity.)
-- Showcase Recent Activity = adds a Recent Activity Showcase.
+- Showcase Recent Activity = adds a Recent Activity Showcase.<br />
 (if user is a registret user on Steam-Tracker and has NOT set their recent activity private, then it only showcases the recent activity.)

 ## Installation